 Step 5 – Analyze The Results

 The final step is to determine if executing ABM at scale makes sense for your business or not by looking at the KPIs of the pilot program.
-If you noticed positive results, then check if it can be turned into a repeatable process at scale with technology and automation.
-Can you gain organizational buy-in?
-What kind of tech stack is required to support more scalable efforts?
-And how would that impact the ABM budget?
-If the results were unsatisfactory or inconclusive, then go back to the drawing board and assess the pilot scope and metrics to find the gaps and redevelop a new pilot.
+If you noticed positive results, also check if it can be turned into a repeatable process at scale with technology and automation.

 Account-based marketing is a highly personalized strategy, so it can absorb as many tweaks as required to achieve marketing and sales goals.
 That’s the beauty of it.
 If you need any help with your ABM pilot program or need assistance in planning and execution or want more information about where your organization is placed on the ABM readiness scale, then do get in touch with us.